my-language-skills/simple-metadata/doc/doc-settings-site.md

 Simple Metadata will create Site Type options in Simple Metadata settings page.

 ## Simple Metadata settings
-Type of Site have two options which allow the configuration of the metadata :
+Type of Site have two options which allow the configuration of the metadata.
+Pick the one that describes better the Site :
 * Blog (Selected by default)
 * WebSite